albertmiranda/nyc-subway-crime-fixedeffects/README.md

-# nyc-subway-crime-fixedeffects
+# Subway Ridership and Crime in New York City
 Master's Applied Project: Subway Ridership and Crime in New York City: A Fixed-Effects Analysis of Egohoods, 2020-2024

-# Subway Ridership and Crime in New York City

 This repository contains the code for my Master's thesis analyzing the relationship between subway ridership and crime in New York City using quarter-mile egohoods and two-way fixed effects models.